You might be asking yourself, “Should I use WordPress for my life coaching website?”

 Because WordPress is so popular, it also has the best design options.
 There are literally thousands of design options to choose from so you can completely customize the look of your website.

 Its popularity also makes WordPress very affordable.
 The platform itself is free.
 The only bit you pay for is hosting.

 To explain: if WordPress is like buying a free house, then hosting is just the little plot of land that you get to put your free house on.
-Prices vary, but it’s super affordable.
+Read this post to learn who I recommend for website hosting.

 2. With WordPress, you own your own content and can export it without issue

 This is huge, my friends.
-With other website platforms like Wix or Weebly, it isn’t possible to export your website entirely if you ever decide to switch to a different builder.
+With other website platforms like Wix or Squarespace, it isn’t possible to export your website entirely if you ever decide to switch to a different builder.